 Arrive at your own leisure and transfer from Jose Martí International Airport to the Vedado part of Havana.

-You can take a regular taxi for around $25, or Cuban Pioneers can arrange a 1950s convertible to pick you up for $50, true Cuba style!
+You can take a regular taxi for around $25, or Cuban Pioneers can arrange meet-and-greet service at the airport with transfer to your accommodation for $50.

 On arrival at the casa, your guide will show you to your homestay (all have A/C and hot shower).
 You will have some free time to relax, or join the group at a nearby bar for drinks and to talk about the upcoming tour.